drauger-os-development/website/posts/wiki/Writing Posts for this Wiki.md

 # Writing Posts for this Wiki
 <center>
-## So you want to contribute to the Drauger OS Wiki.
-But you have no idea where to start.
+## So you want to contribute to the Drauger OS Wiki but have no idea where to start.
 ## You've come to the right place!
 </center>
 </br>
 Contributing to the Drauger OS Wiki is designed to be as simple and easy as possible.
 All you need is knowledge of [Markdown](https://www.markdownguide.org/).
-And even then, online tools exist ([like this one](https://markdown-editor.github.io/)) that you can write your post in, then copy-paste the resulting text into a plain text file.
+That being said, online tools exist ([like this one](https://markdown-editor.github.io/)) that you can write your post in, then copy-paste the resulting text into a plain text file.
 </br></br>
 Of course, you still need to follow a few simple guidelines:
 </br></br></br>